A wide variety

 The drawing surface would be delineated using gridded guidelines, snapped onto the wall using string coated in red pigment dust (very much like chalk lines used by modern carpenters).
 This grid helped the artists properly proportion the figures and lay out the scenes.
 Scene elements were drafted out using red paint, corrections noted in black paint, and then the painting was executed one color at a time.
 Even on carved relief, many elements in a scene would be executed only in paint and not cut into the surface.

-Most pigments in Egypt were derived from local minerals.
+Most pigments in Egypt were derived from native minerals.
 White was often made from gypsum, black from carbon, reds and yellows from iron oxides, blue and green from azurite and malachite, and bright yellow (representing gold) from orpiment.
 These minerals were ground and then mixed with a plant or animal based glue to make a medium able to attach to the walls.
-They could be applied as a single plane, but were also layered to create subtle effects and additional colors, such as pink or gray.
-More information on the materials used to make pigments, as well as a discussion of the symbolism of various colors may be found in the article “Aspects of Color in Ancient Egypt” at Egyptological.
+They could be applied as a single plane, but were also layered to create subtle effects and additional colors, such as pink or grey.